Menu

 Next Steps: The Policy Committee will continue pushing these action items forward but need your support both physically and financially.
 The states with the strongest and fastest growing solar markets are states with strong, predictable policy.
 It is our responsibility and opportunity to help shape that future in Illinois but we cannot do it alone.
 The big energy corporations all have multiple lobbyists serving their interests daily but we have something more powerful – you.
 Poll after poll shows that Americans and Illinoisans overwhelming support clean energy.
 Study after study proves that solar is good for the economy, environment and job creation.
 But we need to be active and loud if we are to be sure our voices are heard.
 Please consider a donation to help continue our efforts in Springfield and vote with your time and participation in upcoming events.
 If you are not yet an individual or corporate member, please join.
 Together we can carve-out a clean future for Illinois while driving economic growth in the fastest growing job market in the country – renewable energy!

-• 12 May 2015 1:33 PM | Anonymous
+• 12 May 2015 1:33 PM | Deleted user

 by Taylor Gendel